Egalitarian Graph Orientations: Unconstrained orientations

 We define a {\em cycle reversal} to be the reversal of every edge in a cycle.
 Notice that performing a cycle reversal will not change the number of vertices of any particular indegree.

 \begin{lemma} Let $O_1$ and $O_2$ be orientations such that $\delta _{O_1} (v) = \delta _{O_2} (v)$ for all $v$.
 Then $O_1$ can be transformed into $O_2$ by a sequence of cycle reversals. \end{lemma}

 \begin{proof} Let $E_R$ be the set of arcs in $O_1$ that have an opposite orientation in $O_2$.
 Notice that for all vertices $v$ in the graph induced by $E_R$, the indegree of $v$ equals the outdegree of $v$.
 For otherwise, there is some $v$ such that $\delta _{O_1} (v) \neq \delta _{O_2} (v)$.
-It follows that the graph induced by these edges has an Euler tour~\cite{gy2004}.
-Reversing this tour gives the lemma. \end{proof}
+It follows that each connected component of the graph induced by these edges has an Euler tour~\cite{gy2004}.
+Reversing these tours gives the lemma. \end{proof}

 We define a {\em weak reversal} to be the reversal of a path from a vertex $u$ to a vertex $v$ where $\delta(u) =\delta(v)-1$.
 Notice that performing a weak reversal will not change the number of vertices of any particular indegree.